dqops/dqo/docs/client/index.md

 ### **Collect statistics on tables**

-The following example, shows how to start a new background job that will run selected data statistics collectors on a whole table
+Starts a new background job that will run selected data statistics collectors on a whole table

 ```python
 from dqops import client